-Solvency Capital Requirement means the Solvency Capital Requirement or the group Solvency Capital Requirement referred to in, or any other capital requirement howsoever described in, Solvency II or the Applicable Regulations.
+Solvency Capital Requirement means the Solvency Capital Requirement or the group Solvency Capital Requirement referred to in, or any other capital requirement howsoever described in, the Solvency II Directive or the Applicable Regulations.

 Tier 2 Capital has the meaning given by the Relevant Supervisory Authority from time to time.